7 Trending Plants for the 2018 Season

 The Japanese Maple is probably your garden’s main feature.
 We see them in many sizes and are typically dome-shaped, but it’s the wide range of colours that amazes you about this tree.
 Red, orange, green, pink… you name it!
 They leaf out early in the season, so spring cold snaps are not friendly to the Acer.

 Ideal for: Containers or small gardens

 Lavandula, commonly known as lavender, is a recognized as easily by smell as by sight.
 The popular flower is a staple of gardens worldwide, and you can extract its oil to provide a refreshing scent to perfumes and lotions.
 Easily recognizable by its colour — lavender, of course — you can remove the plant’s flowers for many uses: sprinkle them over a warm bath, freeze them in ice cubes for a summer sangria, or shower the bride with them at your next wedding.

 Fun fact: Lavender oil has antiseptic and anti-inflammatory properties, making it an effective mosquito repellent.

 7) Magnolia grandiflora (Magnolia Tree)

 If you’re a fan of golf, early April means Masters season.
 Even for non-landscapers, golf’s first major of the season brings to mind images of the famed Magnolia Tree, synonymous with America’s south.
-The Masters is played annually at Augusta National Golf Club in Georgia, opened in 1933 and built on the site of a former nursery.
-The club’s main driveway, called Magnolia Lane, is lined with 60 magnolia trees.
+Golfers play the Masters tournament annually at Augusta National Golf Club in Georgia.
+The club opened in 1933 and is built on the site of a former nursery.
+Its main driveway, called Magnolia Lane, is lined with 60 magnolia trees.